 It started at the beginning of this year when I was shuffling between work and school.
 One more demanding than the other.
 It was all challenging, to say the least, but I functioned well enough so no one knew the internal meltdown I was having almost every day.

 I kept my blog on the back-burner and starting eliminating tasks that weren’t ‘immediately’ important.
 The only thing this did was accumulate tasks to do.
 In fact, I spent hours at stretch just thinking about work without actually doing any.
 And the work kept piling.
 At the same time, I just kept emphasizing on how busy I was.
 Even have elaborate conversations about the work I have taken up to complete.
 All words and no work till the deadlines were at the door.
 Furthermore, I kept taking more work.
 Not because I’m naive but because historically, I should’ve been able to finish the work in time and still have some extra left, which I wanted to fill.

 This is exactly what the paradox of being busy is.
 A combination of being overwhelmed and stressed by work and still picking more just because you’d rather be busy than free and lazy.

-Which is why, I decided to share the takeaways I had from this epiphanic revelling thought and some research I did about this universal problem.
+Which is why I decided to share the takeaways I had from this epiphanic reveling thought and some research I did about this universal problem.
 All to help, learn, and grow together, in today’s blog.

-So, here are 5 things I learnt about the paradox of being busy:
+So, here are 5 things I learned about the paradox of being busy: